 However, although he himself is a passionate cyclist, with personal connections to the professional scene in his native Belgium, he knows that the sport is far from the only attraction: “You don’t need to know anything about cycling, because it’s so much more than just a race.
 It’s the atmosphere, it’s the helicopters circling, it’s the publicity caravan coming by, it’s seeing the athletes with their strong legs powering up a mountain… it’s not all about cycling, there’s something else I don’t have a name for and I cannot describe.”

-Meinhard Meister and Heiko Grabowski, two German fans who have witnessed the Tour live almost every year since 2004, agree that it’s about more than the race: “When you see the people lining the streets, the pride in the eyes of the locals when the Tour passes through their small village, and the expressions on the faces of the riders as they go by, that’s a completely different experience from anything you see on television,” Meister emphasizes, “Once you’ve experienced that, you just want to go back every year.”
+Meinhard Meister and Heiko Grabowski, two German fans who have witnessed the Tour live almost every year since 2004, agree that it’s about more than the race: “When you see the people lining the streets, the pride in the eyes of the locals when the Tour passes through their small village, and the expressions on the faces of the riders as they go by, that’s a completely different experience from anything you see on television,” Meister emphasises, “Once you’ve experienced that, you just want to go back every year.”

 For the German fans, “going back” means arriving several days in advance of the most spectacular mountain stage to find a parking spot for their campervan on the ascent.
 The time until the peloton arrives is spent exploring scenic routes and climbing the mountain passes of the region during the day, and making friends with their roadside neighbors in the evening.